csvpath/csvpath/docs/qualifiers.md

 | No       | No      | Yes       |

 ### onmatch
 `onmatch` indicates that action on the variable or function only happens when the whole path matches a row.
+All functions can take `onmatch`.

 |Functions | Headers | Variables |
 |----------|---------|-----------|